Mkatt/RLinAlg/README.md

 Muhammad (mk817a), Jeremy (jeremy19), Aneesh (amovva2)

 ## Goals
 Our goal with this project is to create a well defined linear algebra library.
-We've chosen to work on this because currently there isn't one in rust right now.
+We've chosen to work on this because currently there aren't ones as functional as Pythons numpy.linalg.

 ## Timeline and Overveiw